Baldwin I of Jerusalem: Early life

-Born some time after 1060, Baldwin was the third son of Eustace II, Count of Boulogne, and Ida of Lorraine.
+Born some time after 1060, Baldwin was the third son of Count Eustace II of Boulogne and Ida of Lorraine.
 Being his parents' youngest son, he was intended for a career in the Church.
 He studied the liberal arts and held prebends in the cathedrals of Cambrai, Rheims and Liège.
 For reasons that are unknown, and at an unspecified time, he abandoned his church career and became a knight.
 The historian John France says that Baldwin most probably realised that the Gregorian Reform had diminished his chance to seize rich benefices.
 Historian Susan B. Edgington, on the other hand, proposes that Baldwin preferred a secular career because his childless brother, Godfrey of Bouillon, duke of Lower Lotharingia, had taken ill suddenly, giving Baldwin a chance to inherit his duchy.

 Baldwin married a Norman noblewoman, Godehilde of Tosny, whose family owned land and property in both Normandy and England.
-Baldwin and his wife most probably settled in the court of his eldest brother, Eustace III of Boulogne.
-Eustace and Baldwin jointly fought for their brother, Godfrey, against Albert III, Count of Namur, and Theoderic, Bishop of Verdun, at Stenay in 1086.
+Baldwin and his wife most probably settled in the court of his eldest brother, Count Eustace III of Boulogne.
+Eustace and Baldwin jointly fought for their brother, Godfrey, against Count Albert III of Namur and Bishop Theoderic of Verdun at Stenay in 1086.
 Godfrey mentioned Baldwin in most of his charters of grant, indicating that Baldwin was regarded as his designated heir.
 Baldwin regularly visited the fortress of his wife's family at Conches-en-Ouche.